CDM Based Virtual FMCW MIMO Radar Imaging at 79GHz

 Fig.~\ref{fig:CDM_geometry} shows the idea behind virtual MIMO radar based on the CDM method.

-In the case of the CDM based MIMO radar each chirp is fired with a specific phase.
-In this paper we only consider two values for the phase, 0 and 180 degree.
-Upon applying orthogonal codes we can then create orthogonal signals in space.
-The up-chirp signal for the case of the CDM based virtual FMCW MIMO radar is given as
+In the case of the CDM-based MIMO radar, each chirp is transmitted with a specific phase.
+In this paper, we only consider two values for the phase, $0$ and $180$ degree.
+Upon applying orthogonal codes, we can then create orthogonal signals in space.
+The up-chirp signal for the case of the CDM-based virtual FMCW MIMO radar is given as